Azure SQL Database elastic query overview (preview)

 Horizontal partitioning - sharding

-Using elastic query to perform reporting tasks over a sharded, i.e., horizontally partitioned, data tier requires an elastic database shard map to represent the databases of the data tier .
+Using elastic query to perform reporting tasks over a sharded, that is, horizontally partitioned, data tier requires an elastic database shard map to represent the databases of the data tier.
 Typically, only a single shard map is used in this scenario and a dedicated database with elastic query capabilities (head node) serves as the entry point for reporting queries.
 Only this dedicated database needs access to the shard map.
 Figure 4 illustrates this topology and its configuration with the elastic query database and shard map.
 The databases in the data tier can be of any Azure SQL Database version or edition.
 For more information about the elastic database client library and creating shard maps, see Shard map management.

 Figure 4 Horizontal partitioning - Using elastic query for reporting over sharded data tiers

-The following steps configure elastic database queries for horizontal partitioning scenarios that require access to a set of table that are located on (typically) several remote SQL databases:
+The following steps configure elastic database queries for horizontal partitioning scenarios that require access to a set of tables located on (typically) several remote SQL databases:

 - CREATE MASTER KEY mymasterkey